IntelSmartEdge/docs/experience-kits/private-wireless-experience-kit.md

 The Private Wireless Experience Kit uses an architectural paradigm that enables convergence of network functions and edge services and applications across different market segments.
 This is demonstrated by taking diverse workloads native to different segments and successfully integrating within a common platform.

 The Private Wireless Experience Kit offers an edge application for Intelligent traffic management.
 The Wireless Network Ready Intelligent Traffic Management is designed to detect and track vehicles and pedestrians and provides the intelligence required to estimate a safety metric for an intersection.
 Vehicles, motorcyclists, bicyclists and pedestrians are detected and located in video frames via object detection deep learning modules.
 Object tracking recognizes the same object detected across successive frames, giving the ability to estimate trajectories and speeds of the objects.
 The reference implementation automatically detects collisions and near-miss collisions.
 A real-time dashboard visualizes the intelligence extracted from the traffic intersection along with annotated video stream(s).
 This collected intelligence can be used to adjust traffic light cycling to optimize the traffic flow of the intersection in near real time, or to evaluate and enhance the safety of the intersection.
 For example, emergency services notifications, i.e, 911 calls, could be triggered by collision detection, reducing emergency response times.
 Intersections with higher numbers of collisions and near-miss collision detections could be flagged for authority's attention as high-risk intersections.

+The Private Wireless Experience Kit offers an edge application for multi-access with private 5G.
+The solution has a client software part (running at the PC/UE/IoT device side) and a server software part (running at the Edge Server).
+The Generic Multi-Access (GMA) client software connects to the GMA server software over cellular and Wi-Fi connectivity.
+This RI demonstrates how a device can be simultaneously connected to multiple networks, for example, Wi-Fi, LTE, 5G, and DSL.
+Seamlessly combining the connectivity over these networks below the transport layer is shown to improve quality of experience for applications that do not have built-in multi-path capabilities.
+This RI demonstrates a new control protocol to manage traffic steering, splitting, and duplicating across multiple connections.

 The Private Wireless Experience Kit offers an EdgeDNS application which acts as a Domain Name System (DNS) Server.
 To control it a kubectl plugin is also provided that acts as a client for it.
 The EdgeDNS server listens for requests from a client.
 On receiving a request, a function handling the request adds or removes RULE in the EdgeDNS database.
 EdgeDNS supports only type A records for Set/Get/Delete Fully Qualified Domain Names (FQDN).
 It also has a provision for setting/clearing forwarders.